Accessible Wedding Venues: Complete Planning Guide - Cheese Wedding Cake Shop

 Your venue should maintain current documentation of all required permits and licenses.

 In the UK, venue requirements for weddings are governed by specific laws and regulations that vary across different regions, including England, Wales, Scotland, and Northern Ireland.
-Here is an adapted version focusing on UK-specific regulations:
+Here is an adapted version focusing on UK-specific regulations: Under UK law, service providers must make "reasonable adjustments" to ensure services are accessible to disabled people, ensuring inclusivity across all venues.

 UK-Specific Venue Requirements